databrickslabs/ucx/README.md

 # Workflows

-Part of this application is deployed as Databricks Workflows
+Part of this application is deployed as [Databricks Workflows](https://docs.databricks.com/en/workflows/index.html).

 [[back to top](#databricks-labs-ucx)]

 ## Assessment workflow

 The assessment workflow can be triggered using the Databricks UI, or via the command line.

 ```commandline
 databricks labs ucx ensure-assessment-run
 ```

 ![ucx_assessment_workflow](docs/ucx_assessment_workflow.png)

-The assessment workflow is designed to assess the compatibility of various entities in the current workspace with Unity Catalog (UC).
+The assessment workflow is designed to assess the compatibility of various entities in the current workspace with Unity Catalog.
 It identifies incompatible entities and provides information necessary for planning the migration to UC.
 The tasks in the assessment workflow can be executed in parallel or sequentially, depending on the dependencies specified in the `@task` decorators.
-The output of each task is stored in Delta tables in the `$inventory_database` schema, which can be used for further analysis and decision-making.
+The output of each task is stored in Delta tables in the `$inventory_database` schema, that you specify during [installation](#install-ucx), which can be used for further analysis and decision-making through the [assessment report](docs/assessment.md).
 The assessment workflow can be executed multiple times to ensure that all incompatible entities are identified and accounted for before starting the migration process.

 1. `crawl_tables`: This task scans all tables in the Hive Metastore of the current workspace and persists their metadata in a Delta table named `$inventory_database.tables`.
 This metadata includes information such as the database name, table name, table type, and table location.
 This task is used for assessing which tables cannot be easily migrated to Unity Catalog.
 2. `crawl_grants`: This task scans the Delta table named `$inventory_database.tables` and issues a `SHOW GRANTS` statement for every object to retrieve the permissions assigned to it.
 The permissions include information such as the principal, action type, and the table it applies to.
 This task persists the permissions in the Delta table `$inventory_database.grants`.